indyleo/dots-debian/README.md

 # My Dotfiles

-Distros I Use Are
+Distro I Use Is Pop-os
-Fedora And Pop-os